Barkers: 2010s

 The company came under new ownership in the early 2010s.
 The brand was relaunched to focus on its heritage.

 On its 40th anniversary in 2012, the company launched a Barkers branded magazine, beer, and a 7-inch single by Lawrence Arabia, and revived the 1990s trackpants.
-Bakers also began collaborating with other brands like Swanndri, Flying Nun Records, McKinlay's and Surfline, and it became the formalwear supplier to the All Blacks.
+Barkers also began collaborating with other brands like Swanndri, Flying Nun Records, McKinlay's and Surfline, and it became the formalwear supplier to the All Blacks.
 The company's 25 stores were refitted with unique local themes, and the two flagship stores were opened on Auckland's High Street and Wellington's Lambton Quay.

 In 2016, a transgender woman who had worked at the Barkers Groom Room attached to the Barkers High Street flagship store took a claim to the Employment Relations Authority that she had been unjustifiably dismissed after coming out.

 In May 2018, First Union New Zealand accused Max Fashion (under its previous ownership) of requiring staff to work unpaid.
 Max Fashion said it had only received one complaint, from a staff member who worked 15 minutes over time under their contractual obligations.

 In October 2018, Barkers announced it had acquired Max Fashion, giving it a combination of 40 Max stores, 30 Barkers stores, and a total of 600 stores.
 It also confirmed plans for an additional Barkers store at Commercial Bay Shopping Centre.